 In summary, discounting a note may provide immediate estate tax benefits, but it may come at a cost for income tax purposes.
 (The income tax cost may be greater than the estate tax savings; the federal top rate is 39.6% +3.8% net investment income tax, or 43.4%.
-In addition, some states have income tax rates of up to 10 %.)
+In addition, some states have income tax rates of up to 10%.)

-d.
+e.
 Defined Value Clauses.
 The new item regarding defined value formula clauses suggests that the IRS will eventually issue regulations regarding the effect of defined value formula clauses, despite its losses in the McCord, Christianson, Petter, Hendrix and Wandry cases.
 Sales to grantor trust transactions may use a Wandry clause, providing for a sale of that number of shares equal to a given value.
-(That was the approach taken in the Woelbing sale transaction, now under litigation.
+(That was the approach taken in the Woelbing sale transaction, which was settled with the IRS apparently respecting the Wandry provision.
 Estate of Donald Woelbing v.
 Commissioner, Docket No. 30261-13; Estate of Marion Woelbing v.
 Commissioner, Docket No. 30260-13.)
+The Woelbing cases are discussed in Item 11.b below.
 Alternatively, a sale transaction may use a price adjustment clause.
 Either of these may be within the scope of the regulation project.